All Episodes

 It's not big oil.

-Where no matter where I want to send my child to school, no matter what I want to consume, I've still got to buy their product.
+It is K-12 education, where no matter where I want to send my child to school, no matter what I want to consume, I've still got to buy their product.

-Can you imagine if you went to Burger King, but you by law were forced to buy McDonald McDonald's too?
+Can you imagine if you went to Burger King, but you by law were forced to buy McDonald's too?

 Well, you can go to Burger King.